 My Trane Rover kit came with a USB to RS-485 converter.
 (Actually, it's a USB to RS-232 and a RS-232 to RS-485 converter in one package.)
 Since I use PCMCIA RS-485, I let another co-worker use it on his Vista laptop, and it works with no problems.
 If I ever get my hands back on it, I will try to dechiper who made the darn thing.
 (Like Quatech makes the RS-485 card, and Echelon made the Lon adapter.)

-Schneider Electric I/A Series, Schneider Electric SmartStruxure/SmartStruxure Lite (Certified), Niagara R2/AX technician (Certification in AX only), and possible Andover trainee.
+Schneider Electric I/A Series, Schneider Electric SmartStruxure/SmartStruxure Lite (Certified in both), Niagara R2/AX technician (Certification in AX only), and Andover/Schneider Continuum system engineer/administrator.

 Do it right the first time, and you will not have to do it again.

 When all else fails...
 Get a bigger hammer!!

 Thanks for the help.
 Looks like I have several options.
 I will post my progress.